13 Different Types of Jellyfish You Should Know

 11. Black Sea Nettle

 Among the types of jellyfish, the black sea nettle is one of the largest.
-It has bells that are more than three feet across and tentacles that are more than twenty-five feet long.
+It has bells over three feet across and tentacles over twenty-five feet long.
 There’s little knowledge about these jellyfish because they live in the deep sea and are hard to catch.

 Often, they grow deadly blooms in San Diego Bay.
 They usually live off the southern coast of California and Mexico’s Pacific coast.
 But we can find them in other places as well.